luckyerez/luckyerez.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
 I obtained a Master’s degree from the School of Software at Zhejiang University in China and have three years of work experience in product design.
-My educational background in product design and interaction design has provided me with a solid foundation in design principles and methods.
+My educational background in Industry design and interaction design has provided me with a solid foundation in design principles and methods.
 Previously, I held the position of Senior Product Manager at Alibaba China.

 <p style="text-align: justify;"><strong>I am passionate about using design thinking to solve real-world problems.</strong> <span style="color: #6C6C6C;"><em>*Here are some highlights of my experience and interests:*</em></span></p>